SeanShubin/condorcet-backend/docs/object-relational-mapping.md

 and also handle any needed type conversions, such as from a java.sql.Timestamp to an java.time.Instant

-This way the orm code can remain generic, don't need to specify domain data types.

 database module
 ```kotlin
 class MutableDbQueriesImpl(genericDatabase: GenericDatabase) : MutableDbQueries,